ealeksandrov/EAIntroView/README.md

 ## License

 `EAIntroView` is available under the MIT license.
-See the LICENSE file for more info.
+See the [LICENSE.md](https://github.com/ealeksandrov/EAIntroView/blob/master/LICENSE.md) file for more info.